We're giving you the chance to win back the value of your meal - every time you dine this month!

 The Cadogan Arms, Chelsea

-What: With its central Chelsea location, the newly-renovated Cadogan Arms has been restored to retain plenty of old pub charm, just with a few modern flourishes - think a hand-carved bar, ornate timber paneling and crystal chandeliers.
+What: With its central Chelsea location, the newly-renovated Cadogan Arms has been restored to retain plenty of old pub charm, just with a few modern flourishes - think a hand-carved bar, ornate timber panelling and crystal chandeliers.
 It really comes into its own in the winter months when it introduces its Sunday roast menu, which is naturally made all the more comforting when enjoyed in the vicinity of a roaring fire.
 Note that The Cadogan Arms is dog-friendly, too!

 Where: 298 King’s Road, SW3 5UG